sttng/gb-stuff/sotn/music/OST/readme.md

 This folder is a collection of  Castlevania 8-bit music in .uge format.

-Castlevania is a property of KONAMI
+Castlevania is a property of KONAMI.

 All of the .uge music is availabe under the CC0 license.